vyjith/multiple_websites/README.md

 </VirtualHost>
 EOF
 echo ""
-echo "Restart httpd service and you can check the website on this URL: http://$domainone after adding the hosts file on your local machine" service httpd restart echo "" echo "The  website is ready and please visit the URL : http://$domainone" echo ""
+echo "You can check the website after adding the hosts file on your local machine" echo "" echo "The  website is ready and please visit the URL : http://$domainone" echo "" fi
+}
+w-restart(){
+echo ""
+echo "Restarting the httpd service" service httpd restart echo "" echo "httpd resatrted and now you can visit your websites.
+Thank you and Enjoy : )" echo ""
 }